Why study Science and Football at Liverpool John Moores University?

 Please see the programme specification document for further details on this course:Programme specification document (PDF)

-The module aims to develop knowledge and understanding of the foundation concepts that underpin motor learning/control, sport, exercise and social psychology.
+This module aims to develop your knowledge and understanding of the psychosocial concepts that underpin the sport and exercise environment.

 Research Methods 1